 But when we are talking about statistics over a 15 to 25 year period, with so many other factors and changes which might be contributing factors over that time span, it is really hard to make definitive conclusions.

 Infiltrating lobular carcinoma indicators

-This is an architectural distortion without a central nidus, and is seen in only one projection.
-Cytologically, one often finds lobular carcinoma forming into characteristic strands of ‘single file‘ of malignant cells.
+This is an architectural distortion without a central nidus and is only present in one projection.
+Cytologically, one often finds lobular carcinoma forming into characteristic strands of single file malignant cells.

 Infiltrating lobular carcinoma. (single file ‘strands’)

 Infiltrating lobular carcinoma grade and/or prognosis rating is based on specific criteria and the aggressiveness of the situation.

 The grading of the nuclei is especially important and is generally a factor of the measured variability in size and shape (pleomorphism) of the nuclei.